About the Faculty Sponsor’s Role

 Faculty mentors make a commitment to contribute not only as research mentors (providing ongoing guidance, advice, and supervision to their advisees), but also as active participants in the intellectual enrichment activities of the Haas Scholars Program.
 Sponsors are required to attend the following events, which will be virtual unless and until campus leadership has approved in-person events and instruction:

-- Attend your advisee’s panel at the Winter Undergraduate Research Conference, scheduled for January 12-13, 2023; you may also be asked to chair this panel.
+- Attend your advisee’s panel at the Winter Undergraduate Research Conference, scheduled for one weekend in January, 2024; you may also be asked to chair this panel.

 If you are not able to attend one of these events, our expectation is that you will substitute one of these other forms of service to the Haas Scholars Program: